Jonath-z/go-vigenere-cipher/README.md

 # Vigenère Cipher

-This is Vigenère Cipher algorithm written in go
+This is a Vigenère Cipher algorithm written in go

 ## Description